MLHale/insure-container-sec/milestone_2.md

 ### Next Milestone Planning

-The team will stand up another container that will be utilized for testing other containers.
-To do so the team will further research potential tools to include in the container that will run on the containter that will be tested.
+The team will create a container that will be utilized for testing other containers.
+This container will be able to scan either local or remote containers.
+Some features may be lost if not scanning locally.
+For example, the CIS Docker benchmark does not actually scan individual containers, but rather insures the host operating system is set up to securely host docker containers.
+Additionally, the team will further research potential tools to include in the container that will run on the container that will be tested.
+As an example, the testing container we create will be used to test one of the containers in the initial scenarios.

-Potential Tools:
- 1. OpenVas vulnerability scanning
-    - Utilzies the current CVE for Ubuntu to test against all known vulnerabilties
- 2. nmap
- 3. CIS Benchmark (Ubuntu 16.04, Docker)

-The plan is to implement those tools and run them against a potential container for finding potential vulnerabilities.
-In which those findings would be benefial for our project partenter.
-As they could take this container and test any container they have for potential vulnerabilities.

-The team would utilzie the test container to test one of the containers in the initial scenariors that were setup.

 The updated Kanban board can be viewed below:
 ![kanban](/assets/kanban2.0.PNG "Updated Kanban")